RobotecAI/o3de-genai-gems/Framework/GenAIFramework/Editor/Scripts/scene_generation/README.md

 - *Remove small racks*
 - *Move the racks closer to the wall*
 - *Create the same warehouse next to the existing one*

+>NOTE: The available [system prompt](prompt_templates/layout_designer_system_prompt_template.md) has been prepared for strong Claude models.
+It is useful to adjust the prompt for other, especially weaker models.
+For best results Claude Sonnet 3.5 is recommended.